NeoMeirer/neomeirer.github.io/_hidden_posts/2023-12-13-LentilHummus.md

 Part a:
 - Soak the lentils for 2-4 hours
 - afterwards, cook for 15min (until soft)
-- rinse with cold water when done
+- rinse with cold water when done and let water drain

 Part b:
 - mix the rest of the ingredients wth a blender
-- add the lentils and blend to desired consistency
+- add the lentils (and if you want, blend everything to desired consistency)